waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Route 32: Traveled from Violet City south along the western path.
 The path is divided by water and walls from an eastern section.
 - Union Cave 1F: Entered from Route 32 (6, 79).
 Exploring the western tunnel system.
 - Old Rod: Obtained from Fishing Guru in Route 32 Pokémon Center.
+- Navigation Method: Following the western path of Route 32 south leads directly to the Union Cave entrance.
+Inside the cave, prioritizing the exploration of western tunnels before proceeding south.

 ## Union Cave 1F
 - X ATTACK: Found at (4, 2).